pjtunstall/push-swap/README.md

 ## 3. Research

-The technique we used is essentially [A. Yigit Ogun's "Turk algorithm"](https://medium.com/@ayogun/push-swap-c1f5d2d41e97), with some additional checks to find shorter sequences of instructions that avoid pushes.
+The technique we used is essentially [Ali Yigit Ogun's "Turk algorithm"](https://medium.com/@ayogun/push-swap-c1f5d2d41e97), with some additional checks to find shorter sequences of instructions that avoid pushes.
 I recommend this [YouTube video by Thuy Quematon (Thuggonaut)](https://www.youtube.com/watch?v=wRvipSG4Mmk) for more detail.

 Two other Medium articles on the subject are also worth consulting as they use quite different methods to sort larger stacks: one by [Jamie Dawson](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a) and one by [Leo Fu](https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e).